Bob-the-goat/Controller-1.0/README.md

 # Controller-1.0
 CONTROLLER but 1.0

-##Pathfinder Sexxion 1 - 45 minutes
+##Pathfinder Section 1 - 45 minutes

 What I did: I downloaded and set up KiCad.